Photo of girl student

 Sunhats

-It is school policy that all children must wear a regulation wide-brimmed sunhat whilst outside during Term 1 and Term 4.
-These hats can be bought from the school office; several different colours are available.
-If you wish to provide your own hat it must meet the regulation criteria.
-Please note that baseball caps are not permitted.
+It is school policy that all tamariki must wear a wide-brimmed sunhat while outside during Term 1 and Term 4.
+Hats can be purchased from the school office, but tamariki may wear any suitable hat.

 Sunscreen